Introduction

 Critical Analysis

-The major argument of Huntington in his book “The Clash of Civilizations” is that after the fall of the Berlin Wall, the conflicts between the states will not be on the ideological basis as observed during the Cold War, instead, they will arise from the tensions between states having different civilizations, notably Western States, Islamic States and Confusion States (Michael Kennedy, 2013, pp. 1–8).
+The major argument of Huntington in his book “The Clash of Civilizations” is that after the fall of the Berlin Wall, the conflicts between the states will not be on the ideological basis as observed during the Cold War.
+Instead, they will arise from the tensions between states that have different civilizations, notably Western states, Islamic states, and Confucian states (Michael Kennedy, 2013, pp. 1–8).
 Many political scholars and analysts have criticized these propositions of the “Clash of Civilizations”.
-For instance, Russett et al. (2000), after reviewing the militarized disputes of different states from 1952 to 1992 has argued that the realist and liberalist view of interstate relationship provides a more comprehensive explanation of such disputes.
-More specifically, they stated that the conflict between the west with the rest and Islam was more unlikely than the conflict between the states within a civilization.
+For instance, Russett et al. (2000), after reviewing the militarized disputes of different states from 1952 to 1992, have argued that the realist and liberalist view of interstate relationships provides a more comprehensive explanation of such disputes.
+More specifically, they stated that the conflict between the West and the rest of Islam was more unlikely than the conflict between the states within a civilization.

-Similarly, CHIOZZA (2002) used a solution of King & Zeng to investigate the rareness of events on Kosimo data that extends the empirical analysis from a both temporal and substantive perspective.
+Similarly, CHIOZZA (2002) used a solution of King & Zeng to investigate the rareness of events in Kosimo data that extends the empirical analysis from both a temporal and substantive perspective.
 From the analysis, he concluded that the states are less prone to engage in conflicts on civilizational fault lines.
-Moreover, as he observed, the first eight years after the post-Cold War era also reject Huntington’s thesis.
+Moreover, as he observed, Huntington’s thesis was rejected in the first eight years after the post-Cold War era.
 Therefore, it becomes evident that border contiguity and regime type can be modified by various civilization factors as they are insufficient to give rise to major conflicts among states based on the difference in civilizational heritage.
-However, it does not mean that the relations between China, Islamic countries, and the West which are the fundamental themes in Huntington’s thesis will entirely be smooth and rosy.
-But conflicts can arise between different civilizations and between countries within the same civilization although they will not mainly be caused by cultural differences, as Huntington argued.
+However, it does not mean that the relations between China, Islamic countries, and the West, which are the fundamental themes in Huntington’s thesis, will entirely be smooth and rosy.
+However, conflicts can arise between different civilizations and between countries within the same civilization, although cultural differences will not mainly cause them, as Huntington argued.

-The Huntington argument can also be criticized on a methodological, epistemological, and ethical basis, as Shahi (2017) noted, considering it to be having an inconsistent and monolithic attitude, unrealistic and elitist outlook, and apparent purpose of fueling enemy course.
-However, as Michael Kennedy (2013) discussed Huntington has made valid arguments regarding what will not determine the relationships of the states, but he mistakenly considers the civilizational factor to be the most prominent determinant.
+The Huntington argument can also be criticized on a methodological, epistemological, and ethical basis, as Shahi (2017) noted, considering it to have an inconsistent and monolithic attitude, unrealistic and elitist outlook, and apparent purpose of fueling enemy course.
+However, as Michael Kennedy (2013) discussed, Huntington has made valid arguments regarding what will not determine the relationships of the states, but he mistakenly considers the civilizational factor to be the most prominent determinant.

 Conclusion